DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

     \ do that.
 There is a lot of capital available, there are programs that support\
     \ you.
 But I also suggest being honest about your intentions.
 Don't just follow\
     \ the hype and think \u201CHey, I'm going to be giving talks everywhere because\
-    \ I'm a startup founder!\u201D Enjoy this social part of it, because it's actually\
+    \ I'm a startup founder!\u201D and enjoy this social part of it.
+Because it's actually\
     \ a very hard thing to do.
 You shouldn\u2019t go for it just for fun or just for\
     \ money.
 You should be genuinely interested in what\u2019s you\u2019re doing."
   sec: 3572